Always use a licensed gasfitter for any repair or renovation involving gas. This includes any relocating of gas appliances.

-Always check that the gasfitter you are thinking of using is licensed to carry out gasfitting work.
-Check a gasfitters licence details online or call 13 32 20 to do a licence check.
+Always check that the person is licensed to carry out gasfitting work.
+Check a <gasfitters licence details online> or call 13 32 20.

-Gas appliances are designed to only operate on one of these types of gas supply.
-It is very important that you know what type of gas supply is used in your home before you buy any gas appliance.
-You must be sure to buy the right kind of appliance for the gas supply to your home.
+It’s important that you know what type of gas supply is used in your home before you buy any gas appliance.

 All gas appliances must be tested, certified and appropriately labelled before they can be sold and installed in NSW.

 Appliances are tested for compliance against certain criteria which include safety, combustion, efficiency, durability, and serviceability.

 Gasfitters are aware that they may only install certified appliances and products.

 Visit the <gas appliances page> for more information on buying safe gas appliances or you can search for certified and approved gas appliances via the Gas Technical Regulators Committee (GTRC) website.

 After any work involving gas is complete, the licensed gasfitter must give you a certificate of compliance for network gas or certificate of inspection for bottled gas.
 The certificates confirm that a licensed gasfitter has completed the work which complies with the relevant industry standards.
 It also protects you against faulty work.
 The certificate must include the licensee’s name and license number.